iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Each evaluation-result record should link directly to the evaluation run that produced it.

-Each evaluation-result record should store the measured evaluation results and the derived evaluation-result outcome, such as passed, failed, or inconclusive.
+Each evaluation-result record should store the measured evaluation results and the derived evaluation-result outcome, such as passed, failed, or inconclusive (used when the measured results cannot yet be judged reliably against the release criteria because required comparison data, evaluation inputs, or decision conditions are missing, invalid, or incomplete).

 The evaluation-result outcome should be calculated by checking whether the measured results recorded in that evaluation-result record meet, fail to meet, or cannot be conclusively judged against the release criteria defined in the evaluation suite definition linked to the evaluation run that produced it.